Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

     - Update lead status through a simple sales funnel (`Prospected`, `Qualified`, `Unqualified`).
     - Filter and sort leads by creation date, opportunity score, or estimated ROI.

 - **One-Click PDF Proposals**: Instantly generate a professional, client-ready proposal based on the AI analysis.
-The proposal is professionally formatted and includes all key data points and verifiable sources.
+The proposal is professionally formatted and includes all key data points.

 - **Responsive Design**: A modern, fully responsive interface with a fixed sidebar on desktop and a slide-in menu on mobile.